 In addition to classroom work, students must participate in clinical assignments.
-The eight-hour or 12-hour shifts are scheduled during days, evenings, and weekends at facilities throughout the region and attendance is required.
-Because clinical schedules are not flexible, students will need to work their schedule around these times, have dependable child care, and have access to dependable transportation in order to travel to the assignments.
-Students should also plan for additional time outside of the printed schedule for practice, clinical preparation, and study.
+The clinical shifts are scheduled during days, evenings and weekends at facilities throughout the region and attendance is required.
+Because clinical schedules are not flexible, students will need to work their schedule around these times, have dependable child care and have access to dependable transportation in order to travel to the assignments.
+Students should also plan for additional time outside of the printed schedule for practice, clinical preparation and study.